NH Cannabis News & Events

 Whether you plan to own a cannabis based business, work for one, or provide services to the cannabis industry, now is the time to get involved, build relationships, increase your knowledge and get yourself and your brand recognized.

-GET INVOLVED2025 NH CANNABIS LEGALIZATION BILLS
+GET INVOLVED2026 NH CANNABIS LEGALIZATION BILLS

 HB 54 | Allowing Alternative Treatment Centers to Operate For-profit.
 NH is the only state that still requires medical cannabis businesses to be non-profits.
-Since ATCs are not recognized as non-profits by the federal government, this policy has resulted in increased costs for both businesses and patients. – REP WENDY THOMAS, REP HEATH HOWARD & REP SUZANNE VAIL | READ BILL
+Since ATCs are not recognized as non-profits by the federal government, this policy has resulted in increased costs for both businesses and patients. – REP WENDY THOMAS & REP SUZANNE VAIL | READ BILL

 Jan 1, 2025: NH Cannabis Open Container Law Begins.
 Read the full article